 - Condesa: definitely the most upscale district, that could belong to any european city.
 The chilled lounge bars, tasty bistros and wide leafy avenues are a welcomed breather from the chaos.

 - El Centro: Mexico City’s downtown.
-Stick to the southern half, where most monuments, government buildinds, markets, and squares (including the overscaled Zocalo) are located.
+I’ve recommended to stay in the southern half, where most monuments, government buildings, markets, and squares are located.
+However, some readers mentioned concerns with safety, specially at night, so I’d stick somewhere else.

 - Roma: hipsters rejoice, this your spot.
 Trendy coffeeshops, alternative decor shops, craft beers, and a fair amount of street art.